You may not be able to execute trades on stock market holidays, but that doesn’t mean you need to hit the pause button on your trading career.

 Update Yourself on World Events

-The world doesn’t stop moving just because there’s a holiday in your neck of the woods.
+Again, the world doesn’t stop moving just because there’s a holiday in your neck of the woods.
 If you’ve fallen behind on current events, use a market holiday as an opportunity to catch up.

 Remember: it’s all connected.
 Events that move the economy can also move the market.
 There can be huge value in staying up to date on what’s going on in the world.